 A professional DME facilities and billing workflow ensure to have increased revenue.
 With errors and mistakes in your DME billing, the process for claims management is hindered and thereby the Accounts Receivable (AR) collections have a deep impact overall reducing the healthy cash inflows.

 So what are the best practices to optimize your AR days for DME facilities?
 Here are some 5 simple yet effective ways to make effective your billing efficiency and thereby speed up the A/R collections at your practice

 - Authentication & eligibility of insurance coverage

-This is most necessary to make sure that when the DME services are billed, patient’s insurance coverage has been confirmed and the services/equipment are covered by the insurance or by the Medicare.
+This is most necessary to make sure that when the DME services are billed, the patient’s insurance coverage has been confirmed and the services/equipment are covered by the insurance or by the Medicare.
 If not, this could lead to delays in payment and resubmissions which could prove costly in the long run

 - Trained in-house staff or Get Outsourced expertise